 Underlying Signaling Pathways and Therapeutic Applications of Pulsed Electromagnetic Fields in Bone Repair (Mar 2018)

 In recent decades, PEMF stimulation has received tremendous attention as a prospective, noninvasive, and safe physical strategy to accelerate bone repair.
-Physical PEMF stimulation initiates the signaling cascades, which effectively promote osteogenesis and angiogenesis in an orchestrated spatiotemporal manner, ultimately enhancing the self-repair capability of bone tissue.
-Although the bone repair promotion potential of PEMF stimulation has showed positive benefits in the treatment of various skeletal diseases, many studies about PEMFs in experimental biology and clinical therapy are still needed to make them more effective and extend their clinical applications.
+Physical PEMF stimulation initiates the signalling cascades, which effectively promote osteogenesis and angiogenesis in an orchestrated spatiotemporal manner, ultimately enhancing the self-repair capability of bone tissue.
+Although the bone repair promotion potential of PEMF stimulation has shown positive benefits in the treatment of various skeletal diseases, many studies about PEMFs in experimental biology and clinical therapy are still needed to make them more effective and extend their clinical applications.

 Adenosine Receptors as a Biological Pathway for the Anti-Inflammatory and Beneficial Effects of Low-Frequency Low Energy Pulsed Electromagnetic Fields (Feb 2017)

 The inflammatory state represents a complex issue in many pathological conditions at both the central nervous and peripheral systems related to the presence of elevated levels of proinflammatory mediators.
 It is well known that biophysical stimulation with PEMFs promotes anabolic activity resulting in an increase in chondrocyte proteoglycan synthesis [74–76].
 Several experimental results support the hypothesis that PEMF treatment is chondroprotective and is accompanied by the control of inflammation [18, 77].
-The effectiveness of the treatment has also been shown in patients where the control of joint microenvironment by PEMFs is an important therapeutic approach in the perspective of a new regenerative medicine for musculoskeletal disorders .
+The effectiveness of the treatment has also been shown in patients where the control of joint microenvironment by PEMFs is an important therapeutic approach in the perspective of new regenerative medicine for musculoskeletal disorders .

 The results reported in this review highlight that the increase of A2A and A3ARs induced by PEMFs in different cells involves a reduction of some of the most relevant proinflammatory cytokines.
 Of particular interest is the observation that the PEMFs determine an increased functioning of the endogenous agonist adenosine, a potent modulator of various physiological and pathological responses.
 In fact, PEMFs through the increase of ARs enhance the working efficiency of adenosine, producing a more physiological effect than the use of drugs.
 Consequently, the anti-inflammatory effect of adenosine enhanced by PEMF may not be accompanied by the side effects, desensitization, and receptor downregulation often related to the use of agonists .
-In particular, a prolonged stimulation of the membrane receptors with an exogenous agonist can dampen the ability to transduce the signal which is followed by the process of the receptor internalization into specific vesicles inside the membrane .
+In particular, prolonged stimulation of the membrane receptors with an exogenous agonist can dampen the ability to transduce the signal which is followed by the process of the receptor internalization into specific vesicles inside the membrane .
 Therefore, the prolonged use of agonists decreases the receptor density by reducing the effect of the drug itself, while the PEMFs potentiate the effect of endogenous adenosine as an anti-inflammatory agent.
 This observation suggests the hypothesis that PEMFs may be an interesting approach as a noninvasive treatment with a low impact on daily life mediating a significant increase on the effect of the endogenous modulator.

 In conclusion, PEMFs represent an important approach in the pharmacological field providing encouraging therapeutic results in various inflammatory diseases, in the functional recovery of the damaged cartilage tissues, in pain, or in central nervous system disorders.